ktorio/ktor-documentation/topics/gradle-application-plugin.md

    </tabs>

    Gradle will create an image of the application in the `build/install/ktor-gradle-sample` folder.

+> To learn how to use the resulting package to deploy your application using Docker, see the [](docker.md) help topic.

 ## Run the application {id="run"}
 To run the [packaged application](#package):